 Sign up to Github

 Download Github Desktop (for Mac or Windows).

-Now that you have the Github client setup on your machine, we will spend sometime adding what you have created in the previous lessons on the internet!
+Now that you have the Github client setup on your machine, we will spend some time adding what you have created in the HTML & CSS lessons on the internet!
 Before you start make sure the Github client is running and you are signed in.